sillsdev/ptx2pdf/docs/dev/ideas.md

 This is true for held objects (not outputting them in the current stream, but putting them into a global box used at shipout) or in-stream cases.

-### Cropping
-Hard cropping of xform objects means that they'll need to be defined in some other way, with the object extending past the normal containing box.

 ----------------